From awkward space to dream walk-in

 No look is complete without the finishing touches, and no closet is complete without a place to style them.
 So make one wall a vanity area, complete with a full-length mirror with direct lighting, shelves for makeup and decorative pieces, and a hair care station.
 We even turned a tablet stand into a jewelry display by looping wire around it and adding a piece of felt for earrings.

-Our walk-in closet measured in at 10ft x 3ft.
-Luckily, almost all of the shelving used can be customized and adjusted to fit closets of all sizes.
+Our walk-in closet measured in at 3m x 1m.
+Luckily, almost all of the shelving used can be customised and adjusted to fit closets of all sizes.

 Interior designer: Rita Mestre